Nihongo Online School

 Visa Application FeeFee charged by some Japanese embassies/consulates to process student visa applicationAround 3,000 yen for single-entry visa

-Proof of Financial MeansSufficient funds to cover one year’s tuition and living expensesApproximately 1.5-2 million yen
+Proof of the required bank balance for a student visaSufficient funds to cover one year’s tuition and living expensesApproximately 1.5-2 million yen

 Translation FeesCosts to translate supporting financial documents into English or Japanese if neededVaries based on volume and translator